Markdown Testsuite 📝

 20

-discount = function calculateDiscount(products: Product[], discountRate: number): number
+21const const discount: numberdiscount = function calculateDiscount(products: Product[], discountRate: number): numbercalculateDiscount(const products: {

 name: string;